Yongkangl-Louis/COMP90019-Distributed-Computing-Project/automation/README.md

 ### Deployment
-The follows package need to preinstalled. <br>
+The follows package need to be preinstalled. <br>

 * ansible <br>
 * boto2 <br>